KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 ---
 layout: post
-title: "Powershell: Everything you watned to know about PSCustomObject"
+title: "Powershell: Everything you wanted to know about PSCustomObject"
 date: 2016-10-28
 tags: [PowerShell]
 ---